hsh814/pacfix-python/README.md

 ### Output as SMT format
 Specify the output directory as `-s` or `--output-smt`.

-If not specified, it will not stored.
+If not specified, it will not be stored.

 ```